 The last few days in Istanbul were quiet.
 I ventured outside between cloud bursts, but the rain continued.
 Stormy skies provide a dramatic backdrop for photos, but it’s not fun in a torrential downpour.
 After ignoring it, thinking the storms would blow over, mother nature won.
 I succumbed to the weather.

-The rain caused disruption and flash flooding on both European and Asian sides of Istanbul.
-Seagulls were the only creatures undaunted, and they seemed to enjoy the deluge.
+The rain caused disruption and flash flooding on Istanbul’s European and Asian sides.
+Seagulls were the only creatures undaunted, and they seemed to enjoy the deluge and even play in it.
 Disappointed but not defeated, I kept envisioning myself walking the Golden Horn coast exploring less-visited Istanbul.
 Yesterday, it finally happened!
 Today it’s raining again, so happy I didn’t miss the brief period between storms.
-Next week’s forecast is for hot and sunny weather!
+Next week’s forecast is for hot, sunny weather!

 I climbed the hilly part of the Golden Horn trail, cutting inland and taking a longer route following a series of steep steps in interesting residential areas.
 I descended via the easier coastal side, with jaw-dropping panoramas of the Golden Horn.